Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

 done
 ```

+As you can see in this example, I have just set my increment to be equal to itself and not to actually increment.
+In this case, *i* is always 0 and thus it always returns the end condition of `i <= 10` as TRUE.

 ### A few shortcuts

 Few people actually write their *bash for* loops as explicitly as I have done above.
 There are a few shorthands that you will often see.